Dwarf dahlias: what are the best varieties?

 • Height at maturity 55 cm

-There’s a dahlia for every gardener and every desire.
-Among the dwarf Dahlias collection, discover a striking and contrasting series: the ‘Happy Single’.
-Their very bright flowering contrasts beautifully with deeply cut, deep purple foliage.
-With their vivid colours, they generously adorn both flowerbed borders and pots around a sunny terrace.
+There is a dahlia for every gardener and every desire.
+Among the collections of Dwarf Dahlias, discover an astonishing and contrasting series: the ‘Happy Single’.
+Their very bright flowering beautifully contrasts with deeply cut purple foliage.
+With their vivid colours, they generously adorn both flowerbed edges and pots around a sunny terrace.

 Dahlia Happy Single Flame